-Instance Uniquification Unsupported: a same logical instance cannot have two different placements.
-So, either you manually make a clone of it or you supply a placement for it.
-We need to implement uniquification in the Hurricane database.
+Instance Uniquification: a same logical instance cannot have two different placements.
+So, if you don't supply a placement for it, it will be uniquified (cloned) and you will see the copy files appears on disk upon saving.

 Hierarchical Placement